 An SSL connection with a valid certificate (not self-signed) to your RMM is required.
 The instructions from LabTech on how to configure this are below:

-- You need to create a dedicated LabTech user account with the following settings:
+- Create a dedicated LabTech user account with the following settings:

 - Permissions tab - allow read-only permissions to clients (Note: if you haven't modified the user class defaults, you can select Help Desk Users) and select the Allow HTTP Tunnel checkbox.

 - Groups and Clients tab - add All Agents and All Clients to Group Membership.